ethangrant/mage-clean-media/README.md

 `mage-clean-media` is a Go-based tool inspired by the [CleanMedia](https://github.com/cap340/CleanMedia) project.
 It is designed to clean up product media files and database records related to products that no longer exist or are redundant in a Magento-based e-commerce platform.

+Follows the same logic as [CleanMedia](https://github.com/cap340/CleanMedia), the goal of this project was to just make that process faster and learn some Go in the process.

 ## Features

-- **Automated Media Cleaning**: Detects and removes unused media files associated with deleted products.
+- **Media Cleaning**: Detects and removes unused media files associated with deleted products.
 - **Database Cleanup**: Removes database records related to non-existent or redundant products.
 - **Reporting**: Generates report of the cleaning process for transparency and auditing.
+- **No module**: Requires no Magento 2 module installation.
+GO produces a binary executable that an be run on any system.

 ### Example